 Because I strongly believe in the power of education, I give cooking classes on my YouTube Channel.
 The videos are subtitled in various languages.
 My goal is to make culinary education accessible to as many people as possible all over the world.
 My dream is to inspire people to become chefs.

 According to my students, besides learning new techniques and eating great food, the reason why they enjoy my classes is due to my storytelling.
 They even pressured me into writing a book!
-In 2012, I published my first book in the series A gourmand in training, in which I narrate how I first became a food lover as a kid while cooking with my grandmother.
+In 2012, I published my first book in the series A Gourmand in Training, in which I narrate how I first became a food lover as a kid while cooking with my grandmother.
 I am currently working on the 2nd book of the series, where I share my experiences as an apprentice.

 I could have started this account with “Once upon a time”, as even to me my story is somewhat incredible.
 What were the chances that a boy, born and raised in a small provincial French city, in a blue-collar family, would become who I am now?
 That he would go on to promote the art of French cuisine in a major North American city and, indeed, all over the world through his YouTube Channel?
 I still remember the English teacher who told me that I would never be able to speak English!
 Oh really?
 Not only do I speak English, but I also teach and do business in English.
-My conclusion: never let someone else tell you that you cannot do something.
+My conclusion is never let someone else tell you you cannot do something.
 Just do it and see where it takes you.

 A GOURMAND IN TRAINING